 5) Data subject rights: The GDPR endows individuals with eight data subject rights.
 You should define them and state that will ensure that they are met.

 6) DPO (data protection officer): You should provide the name and contact details of your DPO.
-If you’ve chosen not to appoint one (some organisations are exempt from this requirement), you should list the senior member of staff responsible for data protection.
+If you haven’t appointed one (some organisations are exempt from this requirement), you should list the senior member of staff responsible for data protection.

 Want to a quick and easy GDPR policy template?

-Putting all the necessary information into a policy from scratch is a tough task, which is why some organisations simply adapt their existing data protection policy to include GDPR-specific elements.
+Putting all the necessary information into a policy is a tough task, which is why some organisations simply adapt their existing data protection policy to include GDPR-specific elements.

 With this document, designed by our expert information security practitioners, you can create a GDPR-compliant data protection policy in minutes.